-CPU The processor type varies depending on model.
-To check which type of processor is included in your model, open the TOSHIBA PC Health Monitor utility by clicking Desktop Assist -&gt; , , , Support & Recovery -> PC Health Monitor on the desktop, and then click PC Information . the desixtop, and their click i o information.
+The processor type varies depending on model.
+To check which type of processor is included in your model, open the TOSHIBA PC Health Monitor utility by clicking Desktop Assist -> Support & Recovery -> PC Health Monitor on the desktop, and then click PC Information.